storyblok/storyblok-react/README.md

 `@storyblok/react` does three actions when you initialize it:

-- Provides a `storyblokApi` object in your app, which is an instance of [storyblok-js-client](https://github.com/storyblok/storyblok-js-client).
+- Provides a `useStoryblokApi` object in your app, which is an instance of [storyblok-js-client](https://github.com/storyblok/storyblok-js-client).
 - Loads [Storyblok Bridge](https://www.storyblok.com/docs/Guides/storyblok-latest-js?utm_source=github.com&utm_medium=readme&utm_campaign=storyblok-react) for real-time visual updates.
 - Provides a `storyblokEditable` function to link editable components to the Storyblok Visual Editor.